Anne de Montmorency, 1st Duke of Montmorency: Treaty of Cateau-Cambrésis

 As early as July 1558, Saint-André and Montmorency, both captives, had a conference at Oudernarde at which they agreed on the importance of securing a peace.
 With their discussions finalised, Saint-André went to the princ van Oranj (prince of Oranj) to inform him that the king wished to negotiate a settlement with Spain.
 Both Montmorency and Saint-André conducted negotiations with their captors through September, alongside the secretary L'Aubespine, hosting some of the talks in their chambers.
 A formal conference for the end of the war was begun at Cercamp on 8 October 1558 while Montmorency was still in captivity.
-The peace talks were impeded by the extent of the Habsburg demands; the French were to cede Piemonte, Calais, Corsica, Luxembourg and any other Italian possessions.
-Montmorency protested the ceding of Piemonte, arguing that this Italian territory should be left with France, however the Spanish countered that the mountains were the natural border that should be abided by.
-Lorraine was able to convince Montmorency of the necessity of jettisoning Piemonte.
+The peace talks were impeded by the extent of the Habsburg demands; the French were to cede Piedmont, Calais, Corsica, Luxembourg and any other Italian possessions.
+Montmorency protested the ceding of Piedmont, arguing that this Italian territory should be left with France, however the Spanish countered that the mountains were the natural border that should be abided by.
+Lorraine was able to convince Montmorency of the necessity of jettisoning Piedmont.
 Initially these demands were viewed as too much, and the conference was at risk of breaking up.
 However Montmorency, keenly aware the collapse of the peace talks would mean his return to captivity, persuaded the king to continue the negotiations.
 In this he was supported by a new ally, the king's mistress Diane.
 In a stormy council meeting on 15 November, Henri announced that he was determined to make peace, even if it involved ceding almost all of these French conquests in Italy.
 Henri informed the council that he had called them, not to debate the proposal but merely to inform them of his decision, only Archbishop of Vienne objected to the king in the meeting, but he was told to be quiet.